HeshengChomsky/AAT/README.md

 ```
 python create_training_data.py
 ```
-Readers can also download the training data from the cloud disk to train the AAT:[google-clude](https://drive.google.com/file/d/1YnAOnY4o5CS-GQuFl5On8W2vRx-hLczi/view?usp=drive_link)
+You can also download the training data from the cloud disk to train the AAT:[google-clude](https://drive.google.com/file/d/1YnAOnY4o5CS-GQuFl5On8W2vRx-hLczi/view?usp=drive_link)

 ## training AAT